Alacant2804/Supermarket/README.md

 ## 📚 Course Acknowledgments

 This project was created as part of my learning journey in React.
 Special thanks to [Jad Joubran](https://jadjoubran.io/) for the excellent instruction and resources provided in the [Learn React](https://react-tutorial.app/app.html?id=327).
-Their expertise and teaching have been invaluable in applying practical React skills in building this supermarket page.
+His expertise and teaching have been invaluable in applying practical React skills in building this supermarket page.